CAN YOU HEAR THEM?

 and worked in BBC radio for many years.

-On board 'L'Avenir' also was a Canadian female cadet, Annette Brock (commonly known as Jacky), who wrote her story in
+On 'L'Avenir' also was a Canadian female cadet, Annette Brock (commonly known as Jacky), who wrote her story in

 My Year Before the Mast.
-When one of the other passengers, Miss Kronig, had to be rushed to Port Pirie Hospital because of injury to her leg, Annette Brock took her place as bridesmaid at
+When one of the other passengers, Miss Kronig, had to be rushed to Port Pirie Hospital because of an injury to her leg, Annette Brock took her place as bridesmaid at

 the wedding.
 She wore a wide sleeved tangerine top with brass buttons, a black skirt and black beret.